Diocese of Madras of the Church of South India

-The Diocese of Madras is a diocese of Church of South India in Tamil Nadu state of India.The diocese is one among the 22 dioceses of Church of South India.
+The Diocese of Madras is one among the 22 dioceses of the Church of South India, a United Protestant denomination.

 History

 The year 1640 marks the beginning of the Diocese of Madras in the Church of South India, being the year of the founding of the city of Madras, and it was only in 1647 that a Chaplain of the merchant fleet of the East India Company came ashore to celebrate Holy Communion in a temporary chapel in the Fort St. George.
 With the consecration of the oldest Anglican Church on the east of the Suez Canal in 1680 in the precincts of the Fort, dedicated to St Mary the Blessed virgin, under the jurisdiction of the Bishop of London, came established presence of the non-Roman Catholic Church in Madras.

 The next 150 years saw the growth of the Christian population in Madras.
 It became obvious that St Mary's Church in the Fort cannot serve the growing and spread-out Christian population.
 So in 1815 the Church of St George was built on the arterial road linking St Thomas Mount and Fort St George.
 On 28 October 1835 Daniel Corrie, the Archdeacon of Calcutta, was consecrated Bishop and installed in the Church of St George; it marked both the coming into being of the Diocese of Madras and the elevation of the parish Church to St George's Cathedral.
 In 1842, her jurisdiction was described as "Presidency of Madras; Ceylon".